q-sw/q-sw/README_EN.md

 - Cloud Computing
 - Kubernetes

-And I learn by myself and I experiment some different things that I share here.
+And I learn by myself and I experiment some differents things that I try to share here.

 ## Professional experiences in the Cloud and DevOps domain